 THE COST-EFFECTIVE TELEMEDICINE HOSPITALIST CROSS-COVERAGE SOLUTION

 Horizon Virtual provides cost-effective bedside telemedicine hospitalist coverage in multiple locations via a remote virtual telehospital experience.
-This medical service and equipment can cut costs for hospital expenditures, fill undesirable overnight shifts, and take the overnight admission and cross-cover burden off of the local physicians.
+This medical service and equipment can cut costs for hospital expenditures, fill any undesirable rotations, or assume the overnight rotation to take the late-night admissions and cross-covering burden off of the local physicians.
 This service also allows patients to remain in their local hometown hospital near friends and family support.
 Horizon Virtual’s mission is to provide telehealth admission and telemedicine coverage to hospital patients customized to the hours you need additional support 365 days per year.
 Patients are reviewed, evaluated, and admitted to the hospital by a virtual Board-Certified Internal Medicine Hospitalist.
 This resource is shared with several hospitals in order to maximize the medical provider coverage.

 Project Background and Description

 We believe that we can offer a more efficient and economical solution to providing adult Hospitalist coverage in any critical access hospital.
 We would like the opportunity to provide this service via virtual telemedicine adult Hospitalist coverage.

 Providing this coverage would allow patients to be admitted during contracted hours by a Board-Certified Internal Medicine Hospitalist.
 This service would be provided at a fraction of the cost of having a solely dedicated physician at this hospital.
 This resource would be shared by several hospitals to maximize efficiency and utilization.

 This service will provide admission and cross-cover services to the adult (18+ years) patients during contracted hours – 365 days/year.
 The patients will be reviewed, evaluated, and admitted to the Hospital by a Board-Certified Internal Medicine Hospitalist via telemedicine service.
 This Hospitalist will be available for admissions, consults, and cross-cover issues during the outlined hours.

 Horizon Virtual Physician Requirements